 The Text Widget can hold a variety of HTML, XHTML, and multimedia links and players such as video and object embeds.

-To specifically style the various default styles of the WordPress Text Widget, use the following example:
+To specifically style the various default styles of the WordPress Text Widget, refer the following example.
+Notice that Automatically add paragraphs option is enabled for Second Text Widget.

 To add active code to the Text Widget, use one of the many WordPress Plugins from the WordPress Plugin Directory that override WordPress restrictions on using PHP in posts.
 Check that they will work on Widgets as some will not.

-There are two built-in WordPress RSS or Feed Widgets.
-The RSS Links displays a list of the links to various core WordPress feeds on your site for Posts and Comments.
-The RSS allows you to integrate an external feed source for content into a Widget area of your site, such as your Twitter account, Facebook posts, Google+ posts, or other blogs.
+The RSS Widget allows you to integrate an external feed source for content into a Widget area of your site, such as your Twitter account, Facebook posts, Google+ posts, or other blogs.

 The RSS Widget displays the most recently published content from any source with an active feed.
 This is an ideal way of integrating outside content into your site.

-By default, WordPress RSS Widgets display the post title or the first 100 or so characters of a Tweet or long untitled post.
+By default, WordPress RSS Widget displays the post title or the first 100 or so characters of a Tweet or long untitled post.
 These are either in the form of a link or features a link to the original source depending upon the feed's design and structure.

 You may add multiple RSS Widgets for incoming feeds to your WordPress sidebar and other widgetized areas of your site.